wlandau/stat503-hw4/README.md

 - Applied Dr. Cook's knn imputation method to groups 3 and 4 from Lindsay's method for each semester.
 Data in data/cleanGrades.Rda is ready for clustering.

+- Use cleanGrades.Rda to try to figure out the number of clusters in fall13.
+Use wb.ratio from kmeans, dendrograms from hierarchical clustering, and the NbClust package.

 ### Fangge

 ### Lindsay